Time and Attendance Agent

 Frequently Asked Questions

-How does EuGH C-55/18 CCOO objective verifiable accessible time tracking obligation plus EU Working Time Directive 2003/88/EC plus Member State implementation apply to AI-augmented time and attendance and what is the legal basis?
+How does the CJEU's CCOO objective-time-tracking duty apply to AI-augmented time and attendance, and what is the legal basis?

 How does the Time and Attendance Agent differ from the Payroll Processing Agent and Sick Leave Processing Agent and Leave of Absence Agent?

-Can the agent be deployed in legacy paper timesheet plus Excel spreadsheet plus three-week monthly reconciliation scenarios that mid-market and Fortune 500 organisations typically run?
+Can the agent be deployed over legacy paper timesheets, spreadsheets, and three-week monthly reconciliation, as mid-market and Fortune 500 organisations typically run?

 What Happens Next?